 A project design management plan includes various objectives when it is built:

-Third is meeting the team of stakeholders introducing the project and discussing the required actions to accomplish the work schedule, assigning tasks to the team, how to manage time for any activity distributing work to others, and identifying the person in charge, outputs, and work quality requirements and checking process figure 1. developing a performance index for the design team and projects working on will help the design manager in allocating the specific work for the individual to finalize properly.
+Third activity of the project design management is meeting the team of stakeholders introducing the project and discussing the required actions to accomplish the work schedule, assigning tasks to the team, how to manage time for any activity distributing work to others, and identifying the person in charge, outputs, and work quality requirements and checking process figure 1. developing a performance index for the design team and projects working on will help the design manager in allocating the specific work for the individual to finalize properly.
 For every project completed a design manager updates his worksheet of the individual’s performance for future use or just gaining knowledge about people’s work capability from time to time without building a performance index.
 A performance index is required by big companies for increment purposes and rewards.

-The fourth attempt to achieve an “ideas management system” by working with a firm committee to raise awareness of design-related thinking.
-This is rarely applied in practice, but it is used in research in the academic arena it is considered in discussion verbally for a limited time in a project due to cost matters and revenue.
+The fourth attempt to achieve an “ ideas management system” by working with a firm committee to raise awareness of design-related thinking.
+This is rarely applied in practice but it is used in research in the academic arena it is considered in discussion verbally for a limited time in a project due to cost matters and revenue.

 Fifth is increasing the design team’s knowledge of design methodology to study and identify the most suitable design method that suits the requirements of the stakeholders.
 Though there are many methods of design that mix various dimensions of architectural design like function, form, sustainability, context, ideas brainstorming, and others but all firms focus on the creative part of presenting creative concepts and presentations to attract clients and new customers.